-Otherwise, you will get a strip over which emission takes place, normally in applications you would like to have a beam, and therefore, w is reduced this w is typically 5 to 10 micrometer, so w is typically 5 to 10 micrometer and d I already discussed is about 0.1 to 0.2 micrometer in a double heterostructures.
-And in an edge emitting LED l is typically so l here is typically 100 to 300 micron, so some idea about the real numbers of dimension of the devices.

-So these 2 have been reduced, why are we interested in a large delta n?
-A large delta n because the fermi level Ef moves up if delta n becomes large, you recall the expressions for fermi level Ef=Ec+ kTln n/Nc+1/square root of 8 n/Nc, and what is this n, n is n0+ delta n, larger the delta larger will be this and therefore, Efc, so Efc when in quasi equilibrium this is Efc and Efc the separation between Efc and Efv will increase if delta n becomes large, it depends on delta n not the current.
+Normally an applications you would like to have a beam and therefore, w is reduced.
+This w is typically 5 to 10 micrometer.
+So, w is typically 5 to 10 micrometer and d I already discuss is about 0.1 to 0.2 micrometer in a double hetro structure and in an edge emitting LED, I is typically so, I here is typically 100 to 300 micrometers.
+So, that some idea about the real numbers of dimension of the devices.
+So, these two have been reduced.
+Why, why are we interest in a large delta n?
+A large delta n because the Fermi level E f moves up, if delta n becomes large.
+You recall the expression for Fermi level E f is equal to E c plus k t into 1 N. N divided by n c plus 1 over square root of 8 N divided by N c.
+And what is this N? n is N 0 plus delta N. Larger the delta N, larger will be this and therefore, E f c so, E f when in quasi equilibrium this is E f c and E f c the separation between E f c and E f v will increase if delta N becomes large.

-And therefore, for a given current even by passing a small current you can achieve a large value of delta n, so that the separation between the fermi levels can be large, and as we know that separation between fermi level why do we want larger separation between fermi levels, because the probability of emission would go up and we know that the rate of spontaneous emission here is proportional to it depends on if you have.

-So it depends on some number RSP at 0 that is thermal equilibrium multiplied by so this 0 is standing for thermal equilibrium multiplied by e to the power Efc-Efv/kT for thermal equilibrium Efc= Efv, so this term is e to the power of 0 which is 1, but in quasi equilibrium the rate of spontaneous emission gets multiplied by this factor, this factor will be large if the separation is large, the separation is large if delta n is large, delta n is large if dimension are small for a given current.
+It depends on delta N not the current and therefore, for a given current even by passing a small current you can achieve a large value of delta N. So, that the separation between the Fermi levels can be large and as we know that separation between Fermi level, why do you want larger separation between levels because the probability of emission would go up and we know that the rate of spontaneous emission here, is proportional to, it depends on if you have so, it depends on some number r s p at 0 that is thermal equilibrium multiplied by so, this 0 is standing for thermal equilibrium multiplied by E to the power E f c minus E f v by k t.
+For thermal equilibrium, E f c equal to E f v.
+So, this term is E to the power of 0 which is 1 but, in quasi equilibrium the rate of spontaneous emission gets multiplied by this factor.

-So this is the logic why the strip width has been reduced, so we in a given structure by now we know what is that need for having such a structure such layers such combinations, why do we need this?
-We now completely understand this structure, why such a structure is used in realizing LEDs light emitting sources.
-We now proceed to the characteristics of light emitting devices, just before I proceed one last small point here that is I have written like this.
+This factor will be large if the separation is large.
+The separation is large if delta N is large.
+Delta N is large if dimensions are small for a given current.
+So, this is the logic why that strip width has been reduced.
+So, we in a given structure by now we know, what is that need for having such a structure, such layers, such combinations.
+Why do we need this?
+We now completely understand this structure why such a structure is used in realizing LED's light emitting source.
+We now proceed to the characteristics of light emitting devices.
+Just before I proceed one last small point here that is I have written like this

-So this if you recall 1w, what is 1w?
-Lengthwidth gives you the area of the strip, 1w gives you recall the active region, so before erasing I should have checked.
-So this is now front view okay cross-section, so here is the strip metallic strip and under this so many layers are there alright, let me know the layers again very quickly okay, so the carriers are flowing like this and this is the active region here, this width is w and l is the length.
+Just before I proceed one last small point here, that is I have written like this.
+So this, if you recall I into w.
+What is I into w?
+Length into width gives you the area of the strip.
+I into w gives you, recall the active region before erasing I should have checked.
+So, this is now front view okay.
+The cross section.
+So, here is the strip, metallic strip and under this so many layers are there.
+Let me draw the layers again, very quickly.
+So the carriers are flowing like this and this is the active region here.
+This width is w and I is the length.